 The D&O Liability Question

 Legal commentators have raised governance concerns about the merger structure.
 The D&O Diary noted that the deal involves Musk on both sides of the transaction — as the controlling shareholder of both SpaceX and xAI.
+By completing the deal while both companies remain privately held, Musk could effectively set relative valuations without the disclosure obligations of a public-company merger.
 This self-dealing structure typically requires:

 - Independent board approval on both sides